Quill-OS/scripts/README.md

 to make all commands work without issues, run `prepare_qos` to set some flags.
 The device will be rebooted

 If a command is needed and you don't have it, you will be promptet to install it. **If you are missing rust (the `cargo` command too)** you need to install it manually.
-That's because there are many ways to install it (remote script, package manager)
+That's because there are many ways to install it (remote script, package manager). **Also make sure docker is working and running**, `docker run hello-world` needs to succed (so you propably need to add your user to the docker group )

 ## Keys
 keys will be generated automatically in `keys/tmp/`.
 If you want to provide existing ones, do it in: